mrkaleArduinoLib/gbj_twowire/README.md

 The library embraces and provides common methods used at every application working with sensor on two-wire (I2C) bus.
 - Library specifies (inherits from) the system `TwoWire` library.
 - The class from the library is not intended to be used directly in a sketch, just as a parent class for specific sensor libraries.
-- Library respects two-wire buffer length (32 byte) at communication on the bus by paging, so that it splits long byte streams into separate transactions.
+- Library respects two-wire buffer length (32 byte) at communication on the bus by paging, so that it splits long byte streams into separate transmissions.
 - Library implements extended error handling.
 - Library provides some general system methods implemented differently for various platforms, especially for ones with hardware two-wire bus implementation (Arduino, Particle - Photon, Electron...) and for ones with software (bit-banged) defined two-wire bus (Espressif - ESP8266, ESP32).
 - Library initiates the two-wire bus at default speed (serial clock) **100 kHz** and with generating stop condition after every end of transmission or data request, but they can be changed dynamically.